pycom/pydocs/content/firmwareapi/micropython/uctypes.md

 "bitf0": uctypes.BFUINT16 | 0 | 0 << uctypes.BF_POS | 8 << uctypes.BF_LEN,
 ```

 I.e. value is type of scalar value containing given bitfield (typenames are similar to scalar types, but prefixes with "BF"), OR-ed with offset for scalar value containing the bitfield, and further OR-ed with values for bit offset and bit length of the bitfield within scalar value, shifted by BF\_POS and BF\_LEN positions, respectively.
-Bitfield position is counted from the least significant bit, and is the number of right-most bit of a field (in other words, it’s a number of bits a scalar needs to be shifted right to extra the bitfield).
+Bitfield position is counted from the least significant bit, and is the number of right-most bit of a field (in other words, it's a number of bits a scalar needs to be shifted right to extra the bitfield).

 In the example above, first `UINT16` value will be extracted at offset 0 (this detail may be important when accessing hardware registers, where particular access size and alignment are required), and then bitfield whose rightmost bit is least-significant bit of this `UINT16`, and length is 8 bits, will be extracted - effectively, this will access least-significant byte of `UINT16`.